 The Bath National Cemetery is the final resting place for soldiers from the War of 1812—the "first and oldest" U.S. MIAs (Missing in Action)—as well as soldiers from the Civil War, including five Medal of Honor Recipients.
 Located on the grounds of what was once the New York State Soldiers & Sailors Home, you'll find the Bath VA Hospital and History Museum, where you can view a variety of military artifacts and memorabilia.

-Whether you're looking for unique garden pottery, beautiful dinnerware or want to watch traditional pottery-making in action, the Tiffany & Treasures Trail is a must-see destination.
-If you're interested in making your own masterpiece, take a class and throw some clay with the potters in Bath to awaken your inner artist.
+Whether you're looking for beautiful dinnerware, breathtaking stained glass, or want to watch traditional pottery-making in action, the Tiffany & Treasures Trail includes local pottery studios and shops, as well as historic Tiffany Glass sites like the First Presbyterian Church (see below).
+If you're interested in making your own pottery masterpiece, take a class and throw some clay at Rocky Hill Pottery or Betelgeuse Pottery where the instructors go out of their way to help foster a positive experience and awaken your inner artist.

 "I'm not an artistic person, so it was really surprising to me when I caught on quickly at Rocky Hill Pottery in Bath, NY.
 My goal wasn't to make something pretty, it was simply to catch the artsy spirit that the Finger Lakes region is known for." - Becky Pokora, The Girl and Globe